 4. Abolition of appeals the Information Tribunal.
 Reflecting concerns about the complexity and cost of the appeals process the Commission was "struck by the abundance of appellate bodies under the existing system whose role is to carry out a full merits-based review of any decision to refuse an information request".
 The Commission therefore recommends that the Government legislates to remove the right of appeal to the First-tier Tribunal against the ICO's decision notices.
 This would have two important implications.
 First, the stakes at the stage of complaint to the ICO would be much, much higher, especially as there is no proposal that the ICO carries out oral hearings.
 Secondly, appeals to the Upper Tribunal (on a point of law only) would be much more common, with requestors keen to find any argument possible to get the ICO's determination overturned by the courts.
 In any event, we venture that this change won't be happening any time soon.

 5. New statutory guidance on section 14.
-Finally, in case the Court of Appeal's judgment in Dransfield last year wasn't the end of the matter - on which see our previous post here - the Commission recommends yet more guidance on s14 FOIA, by way of an update to the statutory Code of Practice, reflecting concerns raised by the Information Commissioner about the risk of his own guidance being overturned by the courts.
+Finally, in case the Court of Appeal's judgment in Dransfield last year wasn't the end of the matter - the Commission recommends yet more guidance on s14 FOIA, by way of an update to the statutory Code of Practice, reflecting concerns raised by the Information Commissioner about the risk of his own guidance being overturned by the courts.

 All eyes are now on the Government to see whether the Commission's recommendations will be implemented, especially those which would require a change in the law.